wing5wong/artisan-whs-static/source/_announcements/2020-06-15_whanganui-high-school.md

 subtitle: Due by Friday 3 July 2020
 image: https://res.cloudinary.com/whanganuihigh/image/upload/v1592179434/News/new_flyer_2020_updated.jpg
 ---
-Whanganui High School 2021 Enrolment applications are due by Friday 3 July 2020.
+Whanganui High School 2021 Enrolment Applications are due by Friday 3 July 2020.

 Please contact the school on 349 0178 for more information or;